It's time for the 3rd annual Crawford Family Invitational Golf Tournament that will take place Feb. 22 at the Raven Golf Club in Phoenix, Ariz.

 The Giants, A's and 49ers are committed to sponsoring the event, and there will be current and past players from those teams participating, in addition to members of their broadcast teams.
 San Francisco 49er alumni expected to participate were teammates of Clark.
 Additionally, two high-profile, perennial All-Star/MVP candidates from the Rockies and Angels are expected to participate.

 Anyone interested in golfing or sponsoring the event can register on the website at www.crawford-golf4charity.com.
-Additionally, anyone who can't make the event but are interested in donating to the cause may also do so on the site.
+Additionally, anyone who can't make the event but is interested in donating to the cause may also do so on the site.

 If you are planning a trip down to Spring Training, here is your chance to get in on a great event and contribute to a worthy cause.
 If you can't make it, there are other ways to get involved and contribute.